tvpollet/tvpollet.github.io/aboutme.md

 published: true
 ---

 I am Dr. Thomas Pollet.
-On this website, you can find out more about me on this site and on twitter <a href="https://twitter.com/tvpollet?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @tvpollet</a><script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+You can find out more about me on this site and on twitter <a href="https://twitter.com/tvpollet?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @tvpollet</a><script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### My work.